 The streets inside the Medina are very narrow and packed with people, bikes, motorcycles, carts, etc. I was on high alert to not be run over or pick-pocketed (I feel this way in many cities as I’m usually quite paranoid, so it’s not specific to Morocco).

 Men in the markets shouted at us when we tried to take general pictures.
 Like, we weren’t taking portraits of people or close ups of their products, but far away trying to capture the essence of the market, but still, there would be angry shouts.
-I can see it from their perspective, as it’s annoying to have tourists take photos of your space, but yelling seemed harsh.
+I can see it from their perspective, as it’s annoying to have tourists take photos of your space.
 Other merchants would charge for photos, hound you to come into their shops, or act annoyed if you don’t buy.
 When I travel, I love strolling through markets and looking around casually, so maybe my style just didn’t jive with the energy of these markets.

 All that being said, Marrakech is fascinating to learn from, with such rich history and culture, and worth a visit with an open mind.
 I hope these travel tips helped, and let me know if you have any more questions in the comments!